 This ’79 C-10 has Done Nothing but Pay it Forward

-If you’ve spent any time in the truck scene at all, you’re probably familiar with Jeremy Rice, the man behind Tre 5 Customs in Peoria, Arizona.
+If you’ve spent any time in the truck scene at all, you’re probably familiar with Jeremy Rice.
 In addition to building some of the raddest rides around, he does a ton of tech work for print media.

 Our story begins with Jeremy’s friend, Cody, who was storing a ’79 C-10 square-body on his property for another friend.
 Jeremy got antsy seeing the truck languish in storage every time he stopped by for a visit.
 It wasn’t long before Jeremy started bugging Cody about getting his hands on the truck.
 It took more than five years, but Cody finally relented.

 “Now that Jeremy had the truck, and some history, he decided to give it a second life, which is when the truck started to give back.”

 Jeremy tracked down the titled owner, who explained that originally he had given the truck to his son, but unfortunately he’d moved on to pursue other interests.
 He also told Jeremy that he bought the truck from Bobby Unser Chevrolet (Avondale, Arizona) back in 1979.
 The truck originally had a six-cylinder in it with a turbo 350.
 The six-cylinder was swapped out for a meaner 350 from a 1974 El Camino around 1995.
 The truck also received new paint way back in 1997.

 Now that Jeremy had the truck, and some history, he decided to give it a second life, which is when the truck started to give back.
 While Jeremy was working to rejuvenate the ’79, he gave all of us some great tech articles, which were featured here in C-10 Builder’s Guide and in our sister publication, Street Trucks.